Hoyoung Huh, M.D., Ph.D.

 Nominating and Corporate Governance Committee (Chair)

 Susan M. Molineaux, Ph.D., has served as a director of Geron since September 2012.
 She is Chief Executive Officer and President of Calithera Biosciences, Inc. since co-founding the company in June 2010.
-She also serves as a member of the board of directors of Theravance Biopharma, Inc., as well as the Chairman of Bay Bio, Northern California's Life Science Association, and as a member of the board of directors of We Teach Science.
+She also serves as a member of the board of directors of Theravance Biopharma, Inc. and is a Scientific Advisor for Lightstone Ventures.
 Prior to Calithera, Dr. Molineaux co-founded Proteolix, Inc., where she served as Chief Scientific Officer from December 2003 until December 2005 and from February 2009 until November 2009, and as President and Chief Executive Officer from January 2006 until February 2009.
 Dr. Molineaux was responsible for leading the development of Proteolix's second-generation proteasome inhibitor, carfilzomib (now marketed as Kyprolis), for the treatment of multiple myeloma, from discovery through completion of clinical trials for accelerated approval, until the company's acquisition by Onyx Pharmaceuticals, Inc., in November 2009.
 From 2000 to 2003, Dr. Molineaux served as Vice President of Biology at Rigel Pharmaceuticals, Inc. She served as Vice President of Biology at Praelux, Inc. from 1999 to 2000, and from 1994 through 1999, as Vice President of Drug Development at Praecis Pharmaceuticals, Inc. From 1989 until 1994, she was a scientist in the Immunology group at Merck & Co.
 Dr. Molineaux holds a B.S. in biology from Smith College and a Ph.D. in molecular biology from Johns Hopkins University, and completed a postdoctoral fellowship at Columbia University.

 John A. Scarlett, M.D.